nicholaswmin/stream-gotchas/README.md

 npm test
 ```

-### Plot the Garbage Collector compaction cycles
+### Plot the Garbage Collector

-Each case tests the compaction cycles of [Oilpan][oilpan].
-Heap statistics are collected immediately following a collection/compaction.
+The tests attempt to stress an endpoint so that [Oilpan][oilpan],
+the garbage collector, kicks in.

+As the heap limits are reached, Oilpan will start panicking and run ever more
+frequent compaction cycles.

+Because it's a [stop-the-world][stop-the-world] type of GC,
+it tries to avoid unnecessarily running unless it believes it's about to be
+OOM-ed.

+Heap compaction is a process based on heuristics so sometimes it's best to
+view it visually.

 To plot the heap while running the tests: